5 min read

 Most commonly, stretch assignments are implemented to prepare an employee for an upcoming promotion, engage a high-performing employee, encourage skill development, or evaluate an employee’s level of interest or aptitude for another role.

-As the name implies, stretch assignments “stretch” or challenge an employee to think and act outside of their comfort zone or day-to-day job.
+As the name implies, stretch assignments mean they “stretch” or challenge an employee to think and act outside their comfort zone or day-to-day job.
 But what exactly makes a stretch assignment challenging?

 - It presents employees with an unfamiliar challenge